Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/control-panel.rst

 Layout of the control panel is defined according to pre-selected functionality relative to the MS Block Diagram.
 The control panel can be located on the control cabinet front door, can be external or a combination of both.
-The operator has the facility to use the controls via switches or MSHMI.
+The operator has the facility to use the controls via switches or MS HMI.
 The switches and HMI can be used to switch the operating modes of the MotoSuiveur® System.
 Combination of active (ON) and inactive (OFF) signal lams gives current status of MotoSuiveur®.